-7th Signal Command was deactivated on 1 October 1993 and its functional support components were redistributed to Fort Detrick, Maryland and several other posts.
-On the 22 July 2008, 7th Signal Command was reactivated as part of the “Grow the Army" initiative.
-7th Signal Command's commander at reactivation was Brigadier General Jennifer Napper.
-The Command is headquartered at Fort Gordon, Georgia.
+7th Signal Command (Theater) was deactivated on 1 October 1993 and its functional support components were redistributed to Fort Detrick, Maryland and several other posts.
+On 22 July 2008, 7th Signal Command (Theater) was reactivated at Fort Gordon, Georgia as part of the “Grow the Army" initiative.
+Its commander at reactivation was Brigadier General Jennifer Napper.
+On 1 September 2021, 7th Signal Command (Theater) Headquarters re-stationed its operational components to Fort Meade, Maryland, increasing ARCYBER’s lethality and the readiness and capability of DODIN-A Operations for the Army.
+The Command's support components remain at Fort Gordon.

 The 106th Signal Brigade traces its history back to Birmingham Army Air Base located in Alabama, where it was constituted as the 932d Signal Battalion and activated on 15 February 1943 with the mission of supporting Army Air Corps operations.
 In April 1944, the 932d was reorganized and re-designated as the 932d Signal Battalion, which served in Europe during World War II earning 5 Campaign streamers.

-On 16 July 2008, the 106th Signal Brigade was reorganized and reactivated at Fort Sam Houston, Texas, as part of the 7th Signal Command (Theater) with a mission to secure and defend the western portion of the LandWarNet in CONUS.
+On 16 July 2008, the 106th Signal Brigade was reorganized and reactivated at Fort Sam Houston, Texas, as part of the 7th Signal Command (Theater), with a mission to secure and defend the western portion of the LandWarNet in CONUS.

 The 21st Signal Brigade began as the 21st Signal Group, activated on 1 September 1965 at Fort Bragg, North Carolina.
 The 21st Signal Group provided area signal communications support throughout 10,000 square miles of the I and II Corps tactical zones in South Vietnam, participated in 13 campaigns during the Vietnam War from 1966-1971, and was awarded the Meritorious Unit Commendation.
 It was inactivated on 27 November 1971 at Fort Lewis, Washington.
 Effective 16 October 2003, the 1108th Signal Brigade, a remaining element of the inactivated 7th Signal Command, was redesignated as the 21st Signal Brigade at Fort Detrick, Maryland.

-On 1 June 2010, the 21st Signal Brigade was reassigned from 9th Signal Command (Army) to 7thSignal Command (Theater).
+On 1 June 2010, the 21st Signal Brigade was reassigned from 9th Signal Command (Army) to 7th Signal Command (Theater).
 The brigade's mission is to conduct network operations for theater-based LandWarNet communications systems, networks, and enterprise services, and provide and defend global information capabilities to enable joint and combined Battle Command from the President of the United States to the Warfighter during full spectrum operations.